 If you ask someone (a designated representative) to file an appeal for you, you must also send a letter to Amerigroup to let us know you have chosen a person to represent you.
 Amerigroup must have this written letter to be able to consider this person as your representative.
 We do this for your privacy and security.

-You can appeal our decision in two ways:
+You can appeal our decision orally or in writing: